Treatment FAQ

 IPL (Intense Pulsed Light) and BBL (Broad Band Light) are both non-invasive treatments that use a spectrum, or range, of light waves to treat skin conditions – this is known as photorejuvenation.

-BBL is essentially a brand name for an IPL device created by Sciton Aesthetics.
+BBL is an IPL device created by Sciton Aesthetics.
 The main difference is that the BBL device is more advanced than most other IPL devices.
 It allows the provider to be more targeted when treating specific skin conditions and ultimately achieve better results in fewer treatments.